sparkfun/SparkFun_Qwiic_Power_Switch/docs/hardware_overview.md

 * **I<sup>2</sup>C IN** &mdash; By default, this three-pad jumper is closed.
 The three way jumper labeled I<sup>2</sup>C IN connects 3.3V to two 2.2k&ohm; pull-up resistors and to the I<sup>2</sup>C data and clock lines.
 If multiple devices are connected to the bus with the pull-up resistors enabled, the parallel equivalent resistance will create too strong of a pull-up for the bus to operate correctly.
 As a general rule of thumb, [disable all but one pair of pull-up resistors](https://learn.sparkfun.com/tutorials/i2c/all#i2c-at-the-hardware-level) if multiple devices are connected to the bus.
 * **I<sup>2</sup>C OUT** &mdash; By default, this three-pad jumper is closed.
 Similar to the I<sup>2</sup>C IN jumper, this jumper is connects the VOUT net to two 2.2k&ohm; pull-up resistors and to the I<sup>2</sup>C data and clock lines.
 This VOUT is controlled by a MOSFET power switch and PCA9536's GPIO0.
 When the transistor is turned on, VOUT will connect to the input 3.3V pin.
-* **LED IN** &mdash; By default, this jumper connects the LED to the input's 3.3V pin..
+* **LED IN** &mdash; By default, this jumper connects the LED to the input's 3.3V pin.
 Cutting this trace disables the LED.
 * **LED OUT** &mdash; By default, this jumper connects the LED to the output's 3.3V pin.
 Cutting this trace disables the LED.

 <div style="text-align: center;">